 Roberto Ragno

-Research Fellow in Archaeology at the University of Bari, Italy.
+Research Fellow in Archaeology at the University of Cambridge, UK.

 prof_pic.jpg

-I am an archaeologist working mainly on 1st millennium CE Italy.
-I am particularly interested in quantitative approaches and Bayesian modelling of environmental archaeological data.
+I am an archaeologist specialising in the 1st millennium CE Italian countryside, with a particular focus on quantitative approaches and Bayesian modelling of environmental archaeological data.

 As part of my doctoral project, I have just released an open access dataset which includes archaeobotanical macroremains and zooarchaeological NISP data from mainland Italy.
-Currently, I am one of the coordinators of the Northern Apulia Coastal Survey, which aims to investigate the historical settlement dynamics of the wetland and coastal areas of northern Apulia, Italy.
-In particular, I focus on fieldwork methodology and modelling of survey data.
+I also co-coordinate the Northern Apulia Coastal Survey, a long-term project investigating settlement dynamics in the wetland and coastal landscapes of northern Apulia, where I focus on fieldwork methodology and the modelling of survey data.

 Selected publications